 Search across 800 titles in genealogy and family history, including records from Colonial America to the Civil War as well as a large selection of how-to books.
 In addition, access many titles that relate to specific ancestral ethnicities.
 See our guide to the collection for information on creating an account and tips for searching within multiple eBooks.

-Take practice tests, live online tutoring, access a rich library of study tools, submit written work for review, join classmates/colleagues in virtual meeting rooms for collaborative learning.
+Take practice tests, get live online tutoring, access a rich library of study tools, submit written work for review, and join classmates/colleagues in virtual meeting rooms for collaborative learning.

 From Newsbank – Explore your family history with the premier collection of U.S. obituaries and death notices for in-depth genealogical research from 1704 – today.
 Includes deep coverage from all 50 states, hard-to-find content from the mid 1900’s, and original obituary images.